Rhino Entertainment: History

-It was through this merger that the label reissued material from such artists as the Monkees, Eric Burdon, Fanny, Dannii Minogue, the Ramones, the Grateful Dead, Emerson, Lake & Palmer, The Beach Boys, Yes, The Doobie Brothers, The Cars, Chicago, Tom Paxton, Third Eye Blind, The Doors, War, Spirit of the West and, most recently, the Bee Gees; as well as soundtracks spanning the Turner-owned pre-1986 MGM and pre-1950 Warner Bros. periods, in addition to WB's own post-1949 period.
+It was through this merger that the label reissued material from such artists as the Monkees, Eric Burdon, Fanny, Dannii Minogue, the Ramones, the Grateful Dead, Emerson, Lake & Palmer, the Beach Boys, Yes, the Doobie Brothers, the Cars, Chicago, Tom Paxton, Third Eye Blind, the Doors, War, Spirit of the West and, most recently, the Bee Gees; as well as soundtracks spanning the Turner-owned pre-1986 MGM and pre-1950 Warner Bros. periods, in addition to WB's own post-1949 period.
 Rhino's soundtrack releases include Gone with the Wind, The Wizard of Oz, Easter Parade, North by Northwest, Casablanca, King Kong, Doctor Zhivago, Superman, and Finian's Rainbow.
 The Turner Entertainment and Warner Bros. film soundtrack libraries are currently managed by Warner Bros.' in-house label subsidiary, WaterTower Music.

 In 1999, Rhino started the 'Rhino Handmade' division of limited-edition releases available primarily from their website.
-All Handmade deluxe editions were limited to about 3,000 copies or less, and once sold out were not re-pressed.
+All Handmade deluxe editions were limited to about 3,000 copies or fewer, and once sold out were not re-pressed.
 In 2003, co-founders and longtime executives Richard Foos and Harold Bronson left Rhino, reportedly due to frustration with the challenges of an increasingly competitive market.
 In fact, Time Warner's final vesting of its 100 percent ownership of the label, and its subsequent 'reorganization' of label staff, which did not stop at the former owners, were the major factors in their exits.
 Soon after, Foos inaugurated a new label, Shout!
 Factory, which began releasing dozens of CDs and videos mirroring the original early-1990s Rhino philosophy.

-In 2004, Time Warner spun-off its music divisions and today Rhino is part of the newly organized Warner Music Group.
+In 2004, Time Warner spun off its music divisions and today Rhino is part of the newly organized Warner Music Group.

 In addition to dealing with archive material, the label also manages the U.S. distribution or worldwide production of compilations for more recent Warner acts, including still-active artists such as Enya, New Order, and Chicago.

 In June 2006, Warner Strategic Marketing in the U.K. was dissolved and Rhino Records U.K. was formed.
 The division has two main factions: TV-advertised compilations (for example Pure Garage Rewind Back to the Old School) and catalog material from the Warner vaults.
-Led Zeppelin's 2007 release Mothership and the soundtrack to the film Juno are among the label's recent successes.
+Led Zeppelin's 2007 release Mothership and the soundtrack to the film Juno are among the label's successes.